tomekowal/tomaszkowal/priv/posts/2022/03-19-the-gateway-drug-to-nix.md

+%{
+  author: "Tomasz Kowal",
+  description: "How using `nix-shell --packages` solves problems with system dependencies",
-# The gateway drug to Nix
+  title: "The gateway drug to Nix",
+  tags: ["nix"],
+  published: true
+}
+---
 Have you ever tried to install something and failed multiple times?

 I needed to generate some diagrams using [plantuml](https://plantuml.com/starting).
 When installing such things, I always start with apt:
 ```bash
 sudo apt-get install plantuml
 ```
 And it looked like everything was fine, but I got errors when generating the diagrams.
 Some unrecognized syntax.
-I was positive that my colleagues used the same source to create otherdiagrams I'd already seen, so I checked the version.
+I was positive that my colleagues used the same source to create other diagrams I'd already seen, so I checked the version.
 ```bash
 plantuml -version
 PlantUML version 1.2018.13 (Mon Nov 26 18:11:51 CET 2018)
 ```
 Oh!
 That is it.
-It is old!
+It is three years old!
 Let's grab one from the [official website](https://plantuml.com/download).
-There are eleven different versions to download!
+There are eleven different versions to download...
 After some digging, I went with the MIT version.

 ```bash
 java -jar plantuml.jar sequenceDiagram.txt